PelleLille/hsl-docs/auth.rst

    * **disconnect** (boolean) Disconnect the client.
 The default is ``false``.
    * **reply_codes** (array) The array may contain *code* (number) and *enhanced* (array of three numbers).
 The default is pre-defined.

-.. function:: GetMailQueueMetric([options])

-  Return metric information about the mail queue, it can be used to enforce quotas.

-  :param array options: options array
-  :rtype: number

-.. include:: func_getmailqueuemetric.rst

 On script error
 ---------------